ksator/junos-automation-with-AWX/README.md

 ## About this repo

-This repository uses Python scripts and YAML variables:
-- This repository has automation content that configures an existing AWX setup.
-If you want to consume Ansible playbooks using AWX, you can use this repository to quickly add these playbooks to AWX.
-- This repository has automation content that consumes AWX: you can use this repository to execute playbooks with REST calls.
+This repository provides the instructions to add the AWX requirements for Junos automation.

-This repository doesnt install AWX.
+ - This repository doesnt install AWX.
 You still need to install AWX yourself.

+This repository has automation content to:
+- configure an existing AWX setup
+    - If you want to consume Ansible content using AWX, you can use this repository to quickly add it to AWX.
+- to consumes AWX
+    - you can use this repository to execute playbooks with REST calls.

 ## How to use this repo